Myanmar government abolishes direct media censorship

 REMAINING RESTRICTIONS

-But while the authorities can no longer count on the same strictly controlled media that was ranked 169th of 179 nations last year in a global press freedom index by anti-censorship group Reporters Without Borders, significant restrictions remain.
+But while the authorities can no longer count on the same strictly controlled media that was ranked 169th of 179 nations in a global press freedom index by anti-censorship group Reporters Without Borders last year, significant restrictions remain.

 Privately run daily newspapers are still not permitted, leaving a monopoly to state-run papers filled with propaganda.
 It was only last year that they dropped back-page banners attacking Western media for "sowing hatred".